 In addition to providing updates on the interconnected climate resiliency initiatives happening within the greater Boston area, the summit fostered a new dialogue about the role of the health sector in anchoring community health and resilience.
 It also created a network of organizations and champions who recognize each other, know what each other does, and can find ways to provide mutual, complementary support.

 The outcomes of the one-day event and compiled resources have been summarized in a report, available here.

 Boston Green Ribbon Commission

-A 20% hospital sector greenhouse gas emission reduction is coming from significant investments in low impact hydro, wind, and solar power by Partners HealthCare and Boston Medical Center (BMC).
+Reductions in the hospital sector's greenhouse gas emissions are coming from significant investments in low-impact hydro, wind, and solar power by Partners HealthCare and Boston Medical Center (BMC).
 Partners is working to make its entire health care system net carbon positive for all energy by 2025, and BMC expects all its energy to be climate neutral by 2018.

-The Health Care Work Group of the GRC has brought together hospital facility leaders to:
+The Health Care Working Group of the GRC has brought together hospital facility leaders to:

 - Create a first-in-the-nation metro area health care energy and greenhouse gas database, so HCWH can publicly report sector-wide trending and usage.
 Years of energy data for 22 million square feet of metro Boston hospital space, including >24,000 records, has been uploaded into US EPA Portfolio Manager.
 A custom web interface helps track participants’ progress towards a 100% reduction in greenhouse gas emissions by 2050.